 Preliminary research indicates that ginkgo may help treat both the physical and psychological symptoms of premenstrual syndrome (PMS).

-One study in 85 college students revealed a 23% reduction in reported PMS symptoms when consuming ginkgo (
+One older study in 85 college students revealed a 23% reduction in reported PMS symptoms when consuming ginkgo (

 Further research is needed to better understand the cause and effect relationship between ginkgo and PMS symptoms.